 • 4 tablespoons flour

-• 2 cups milk
+• 2 cups milk (or plant-based milk)

-• 1/4 tsp kosher salt
+• 1/4 teaspoon kosher salt

-• 1/8 tsp pepper or white pepper
+• 1/8 teaspoon white pepper or finely ground black pepper

-• 1 egg, room temp, lightly beaten
+• 1 egg, room temp, lightly beaten (vegans can leave this out)

 Instructions

-1. Pre-heat oven to 400 F. Cut eggplant into ⅓- ¼ inch thick disks (no thinner), sprinkle with a little kosher salt and let sit in a colander or bowl for 20-60 minutes.
+1. Prep: Pre-heat oven to 400 F. Cut eggplant into ⅓- ¼ inch thick disks (no thinner), sprinkle with a little kosher salt and let sit in a colander or bowl for 20-60 minutes.
 Eggplant will start to release liquid (making it less bitter)

-6. Assemble: Divide eggplant slices into three stacks, reserving the best looking largest pieces for the top and bottom layers.
-The others can be placed in the middle layer which will be concealed.
+6. Assemble: Divide eggplant slices into three stacks, reserving the best-looking & largest pieces for the top and bottom layers.
+The others can be placed in the middle layer, which will be concealed.

 Notes